My Cat Ate Green Onions Will He Get sick?

 Many of us use green onions to flavor our favorite foods.
-We may include them in all types of dishes, on sandwiches, or even in salads!
+They can be seen in all types of dishes, on sandwiches, or even in salads!
 But what happens if your cat eats an onion?

 Has your cat eaten an onion?
 Are you worried the onion will make your cat sick?
 If so, then you’ve come to the right place.
 We understand it’s scary when our feline fur babies eat things they shouldn’t.